 - BSN to DNP

 - MSN to DNP

 Rooted in the Jesuit tradition of social justice, care for the whole person, and value based leadership, Loyola’s DNP degree equips students with the tools needed to effectively lead teams, organizations, and individuals within the complex healthcare industry.
-Not only is Loyola’s DNP degree program nationally ranked – among the top 50 online graduate nursing programs in the country, according to U.S. News & World Report – the DNP degree is also accredited by the Commission on Collegiate Nursing Education (CCNE), which ensures the quality and integrity of baccalaureate, graduate, and residency programs in nursing.
+Not only is Loyola’s DNP degree program nationally ranked, the DNP degree is also accredited by the Commission on Collegiate Nursing Education (CCNE), which ensures the quality and integrity of baccalaureate, graduate, and residency programs in nursing.

 Loyola offers two online paths to earning the Doctor of Nursing Practice (DNP) degree.
 The BSN to DNP path is for registered nurses with a Bachelor of Science in Nursing (BSN), and the MSN to DNP path is for those with a BSN (or a BSN equivalency) and a Master of Science in Nursing from an accredited school of nursing.

 The online BSN to DNP degree enables registered nurses with an earned Bachelor of Science in Nursing degree to take a more direct approach in obtaining a highly valuable DNP degree in the Family Nurse Practitioner track.